 1. Wat Chalong

-Pagoda at Wat Chalong in Phuket And in Thailand.
+Pagoda at Wat Chalong in Phuket, Thailand.

-Pagoda at Wat Chalong in Phuket And in Thailand.
+Pagoda at Wat Chalong in Phuket, Thailand.

 Wat Chalong is Phuket’s most important and visited Buddhist temple, beautifully adorned with countless images of Buddha and intricate designs.
 It is dedicated to two highly venerated monks, Luang Pho Chaem and Luang Pho Chuang, who led the citizens of Chalong in fighting off Chinese rebellion in 1876 and helped the injured with their knowledge of herbal medicine.